smiley/steamapi/README.md

 </html>
 ```

 Wanna try it out for yourself?
-I deployed it to a ~~[Google App Engine instance](http://smileybarry-example.appspot.com/user/smileybarry)~~. **(Looks like Steam's Web API is laggy enough that Google App Engine timeouts my requests.
-I recommend [cloning it locally](https://github.com/smiley/steamapi-flask-example) and running main.py)**.
+I deployed it to a [Google App Engine instance](http://smileybarry-example.appspot.com/user/smileybarry).
 Exactly the same code.
 (Except I used my key instead of "YOURKEYHERE")

 (This is based off of [*Google App Engine's* Python + Flask example](https://developers.google.com/appengine/))